raphamorim/react-ape/README.md

 > The name is a "joke" based on [Netflix's React Gibbon](https://medium.com/netflix-techblog/crafting-a-high-performance-tv-user-interface-using-react-3350e5a6ad3b).
 I choose to use Ape then.

+React Renderer to build UI interfaces using canvas/WebGL.

 ## Under Development

 1 - React Ape IS NOT Ready Yet.

 2 - Should follow React Native Elements and Primitives.
-So will be easy to convert React Components (without bridge) to Canvas/WebGL.
+So will be easy to convert React Components (without bridges) to Canvas/WebGL.

 3 - Accept Style as JavaScript Object.